jmanhart/age-when-made/README.md

-# Movie Search App
+# Movie Search App!

 This is a Movie Search App built with Vite, React, and TypeScript.
-It allows users to search for movies, view detailed cast information, and displays each cast member's birthday, current age, age at release, and death information (if applicable).
+It allows users to search for movies, view detailed cast information, and displays each cast member's birthday, current age, age at release, and death information (if applicable)!
+This is so cool eh?

 Added in Vercel